dariusbarbus/dariusbarbus/README.md

 # 💫 About Me:
 My name is Dario Simpson, AKA Darius Barbus.
-I'm passionate about technology and creating stuff to help people, I have worked as a video editor for more than 7 years, but, it's time for a change.
-I'm leaving my home country to study software engineering and turning my passion into an actual skill that can help people and businesses.
+I'm passionate about technology and creating stuff to help people.
+I have worked as a video editor for more than seven years, but it's time for a change.
+I'm leaving my home country to study software engineering and turning my passion into a skill that can help people and businesses.

 ## 🌐 Socials: